-To return to an unaffiliated status, you may request a “disaffiliation form” from poll workers and fill it out before leaving the polling place.
+If you vote at the polls and want to return to an unaffiliated status, you may request a “disaffiliation form” from poll workers and fill it out before leaving the polling place.
 You will officially return to your unaffiliated status in 30 days.

 You have the option of affiliating with any recognized political party when you register to vote or update your voter registration information.
 You can do this at any time, but it must be done at least 30 days before voting in a primary.
 If you do not choose a party affiliation, you will be an unaffiliated voter.
 Unaffiliated voters can vote in any party primary.

 Mail Ballot Voter: Call your local board of canvassers for any questions or assistance in marking your ballot.

 Voters at the polls: A poll worker will explain how to mark your ballot if you ask.
 The cover of the secrecy folder and the inside wall of the voting booth will also contain instructions on how to mark your ballot.

 Per state law, anyone can assist the voter unless they are the voter’s employer or agent of that employer, or an officer or agent of the voter’s union.

 You can request the assistance of a bipartisan pair of poll workers.
 Federal and state laws allow voters who are blind, disabled or unable to read or write to bring a person of their choice into the voting booth.
 The poll worker will have an affidavit that must be completed.

 Mail Ballot Voters: Call the Elections Division at 401.222.2340 to discuss ways to receive a replacement ballot.